eclecticlogic/pedal-tx/README.md

 # Release notes

+### 1.4.6

+- Added support to have empty collections be recorded as NULL using @CopyEmptyAsNull annotation for copy-command.

 ### 1.4.5

 - Added support for copy-command to work with array types that are mapped to java.util.Collection derivatives.